governify/helm-charts/infrastructure/Governify-Bluejay/README.md

 # CONFIGURATION PARAMETERS

 > **Note**
 >
-> The default namespace for this infrastructure is `governify-falcon`
+> The default namespace for this infrastructure is `governify-bluejay`

 ## GLOBAL CONFIGURATION